osl-incubator/growth-forge/README.md

 ---

-We hope Growth-Plan-Linker enhances your project collaboration and personal development efforts!
+We hope GrowthForge enhances your project collaboration and personal development efforts!